 Limited availability and increased prices may, in particular, result from any significant increase in regional exploration and development activities.
-In the areas in which Oryx Petroleum operates, there can be a significant demand for drilling rigs and other equipment and services.
-Failure by Oryx Petroleum to secure necessary equipment and services in a timely manner could have a Material Adverse Effect.
+In the area in which Forza Petroleum operates, there can be a significant demand for drilling rigs and other equipment and services.
+Failure by Forza Petroleum to secure necessary equipment and services in a timely manner could have a Material Adverse Effect.

-Additionally, because Oryx Petroleum does not have the same control over contractors as it does over Oryx Petroleum's own employees, there is a risk that such contractors may not operate in accordance with Oryx Petroleum's safety standards or other policies including anti-corruption and anti-bribery policies.
+Additionally, because Forza Petroleum does not have the same control over contractors as it does over Forza Petroleum's own employees, there is a risk that such contractors may not operate in accordance with Forza Petroleum's safety standards or other policies including anti-corruption and anti-bribery policies.
 Any of the foregoing circumstances could have a Material Adverse Effect.

-Dry wells may lead to a downgrading of the value of Oryx Petroleum's licenses or PSCs or require further funds to continue exploration work.
+Dry wells may lead to a downgrading of the value of Forza Petroleum's PSC or require further funds to continue exploration work.

-The license areas being explored by Oryx Petroleum have a number of prospects and leads for the discovery of oil.
-Should Oryx Petroleum undertake drilling in a particular geographic area but discover no oil or does not discover oil in commercially worthwhile amounts (a "dry well"), this may lead to a downgrading of the value of the related license or PSC.
-If this is the case, once the minimum work obligations under the relevant license or PSC have been satisfied, Oryx Petroleum may relinquish its interests in that license or PSC, in which case it would have no further exploration rights, even though it may have identified a number of additional prospects.
+The license area being explored by Forza Petroleum has a number of prospects and leads for the discovery of oil.
+Should Forza Petroleum undertake drilling in a particular geographic area but discover no oil or does not discover oil in commercially worthwhile amounts (a "dry well"), this may lead to a downgrading of the value of the PSC.

-Dry wells may also result in Oryx Petroleum requiring substantially more funds if it chooses to continue exploration work and drill further wells beyond Oryx Petroleum's existing minimum work commitments.
+Dry wells may also result in Forza Petroleum requiring substantially more funds if it chooses to continue exploration work and drill further wells.
 Such funding may be unavailable or may only be available on unfavourable terms, leading to a potential inability of the Corporation to continue its exploration and drilling work.
-Drilling a dry well would also mean that Oryx Petroleum would not be able to recover the costs incurred in drilling that well or make a return on its investment, resulting in a corresponding write-off.
+Drilling a dry well would also mean that Forza Petroleum would not be able to make a return on its investment, resulting in a corresponding write-off.
 Any of these circumstances could have a Material Adverse Effect.

-The oil reserves and resources data for Oryx Petroleum's assets contained in this Annual Information Form are estimates only, involving subjective judgments and determinations, are made as at December 31, 2018 only and may change based on new information from drilling activities and oil production, the results of drilling activities or changes in economic factors.
+The oil reserves and resources data for Forza Petroleum's assets contained in this Annual Information Form are estimates only, involving subjective judgments and determinations, are made as at December 31, 2020 only and may change based on new information from drilling activities and oil production, the results of drilling activities or changes in economic factors.

-There are numerous uncertainties inherent in estimating quantities of proved, proved plus probable, and proved plus probable plus possible oil reserves and contingent and prospective oil resources and revenue to be derived therefrom, including many factors beyond the control of Oryx Petroleum.
+There are numerous uncertainties inherent in estimating quantities of proved, proved plus probable, and proved plus probable plus possible oil reserves and contingent and prospective oil resources and revenue to be derived therefrom, including many factors beyond the control of Forza Petroleum.
 The reserves, resources and revenue information set forth in this Annual Information Form represent estimates only.
 Estimations of resource volumes are inherently inexact, and the accuracy of any estimate is a function of the quality of available data, engineering and geological interpretation, judgment, production projections, maintenance and development capital, and other uncertainties inherent in estimating quantities of recoverable oil.
 Thus, there can be no guarantee that estimates of quantities and quality of oil disclosed in this Annual Information Form will be discovered or recovered.